jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## IN
-Values in an `IN` statement should be treated similarly to the Multiple Item Listing style with the addition of adding the name equivalent for values that represent an ID or code.
-Including the "name" equivalent helps the reader understand what the list represents without having to write another query to determine the "names" of the listed values.
+Values in an `IN` statement should be treated similarly to the [Multiple Item Listing style](#multiple-item-listing) with the addition of adding the name equivalent for values that represent an ID or code.
+Including the "name" equivalent helps the reader understand what the list represents without having to write another query to determine the names of the listed values.
 ### <span style="color: green">A. Good</span>
-* Each field should be on its own line with one indent to the right of the opening parentheses
+* Each field should be on its own line with one (1) indent to the right of the opening parentheses
 * Each subsequent field should utilize leading commas
 * One (1) space should immediately follow the comma followed by the field name
 * For values representing IDs or codes, the "name" equivalent should be included
-* The name equivalent should be aligned for all values and begin one space after the longest listed value
+* The name equivalent should be aligned for all values and begin one (1) space after the longest listed value
 <pre>
 SELECT
       CU.Name